Key events of the 20th century: The space race

 With Cold War tensions running high, the Soviet Union and United States took their rivalry to the stars in 1957 with the Soviet launch of Sputnik.
 A "space race" between the two powers followed.
-The USSR reached several important milestones, such as the first craft on the Moon (Luna 2) and the first human in space (Yuri Gagarin).
+The USSR reached several important milestones, such as the first craft on the Moon (Luna 2) the first human in space (Yuri Gagarin)., and the first spacewalk (Alexey Leonov on Voskhod 2).
 The U.S. pulled ahead eventually with its Mercury, Gemini, and Apollo programs, which culminated in Apollo 11 astronauts landing on the Moon on 20 July 1969.
 Five more landings with astronauts followed (Apollo 13 was forced to abort its mission).
 Nevertheless, despite its successes, the U.S. space program could not match many major achievements of the Soviet space program, such as rover-based space exploration and image and video transfer from the surface of another planet, until the early 21st century.

 In addition, both countries launched numerous probes into space, such as the Venera 7 and Voyager 2.

 In later decades, space became a somewhat friendlier place.
 Regular space flights with astronauts were made possible with the American Space Shuttle, which was the first reusable spacecraft to be successfully used.
 Mir and Skylab enabled prolonged human habitation in space.
 In the 1990s, work on the International Space Station began, and by the end of the century, while still incomplete, it was in continual use by astronauts from the United States, Europe, Russia, Japan, and Canada.

 The end of the Cold War

 By the 1980s, the Soviet Union was weakening.
 The Sino-Soviet split had removed the USSR's most powerful ally, the People's Republic of China.
 Its arms race with the U.S. was draining the country of funds, and further weakened by internal pressures, ethnic and political.
 Mikhail Gorbachev, its last leader, attempted to reform the country with glasnost and perestroika, but the formation of Solidarity, the fall of the Berlin Wall, and the breaking-off of several Soviet republics, such as Lithuania, started a slippery slope of events that culminated in a coup to overthrow Gorbachev, organized by Communist Party hard-liners.
 Boris Yeltsin, president of Russia, organized mass opposition, and the coup failed.
-On December 26, 1991, the Soviet Union was officially disbanded into its constituent republics, thus putting a final line under the already exhausted Cold War.
+On 26 December 1991, the Soviet Union was officially disbanded into its constituent republics, thus putting a final line under the already exhausted Cold War.